List of October Revolution Parades in Moscow: 1941

-The Moscow parade of 1941 was significant in that it was the sole parade ever to be held during the Great Patriotic War (known as the Second World War).
+The Moscow parade of 1941 was significant in that it was the sole parade ever to be held during World War II (known in Russia as the Great Patriotic War).
 Marshal Semyon Budyonny, the commandant of the Reserve Front, was assigned by Soviet leader Joseph Stalin to become the parade inspector that year, with Colonel General Pavel Artemyev commanding the formations present.
 Stalin would become the first Soviet leader to directly give the keynote address in a national parade.

-1942-1966
+1942–1966

-There were no parades hosted in 1942, 1943, 1944 and 1945 respectively.
+There were no parades hosted in 1942, 1943, 1944, and 1945, respectively.
+The 1945 October Revolution Day parade was held behind closed doors in selected cities, in which Moscow was excluded.

 In the post-war years, the selection of parade participants was carried out according to a strict criteria, including an age requirement of a soldier that being not older than 30 years and a height that is no less than 176 cm.
 In 1953, the tradition of receiving parades on horseback ended, with Marshal Nikolai Bulganin being the first to complete the inspection in an open car (specifically a ZIS-110B).
 That same year, cadets of the Kiev Suvorov Military School in the Ukrainian Soviet Socialist Republic took part for the first time.
 The first ever television broadcasts of the parade began in 1955.
 Intercontinental ballistic missiles were displayed for the first time at the ruby jubilee parade of 1957.
 The practice of foreign leaders began in that year with Mao Zedong attending that year's parade as part of a state visit.
 In 1960, Che Guevara attended the parade that year.
 Among the guests at the 46th anniversary parade in 1963 was Valentina Tereshkova.
 The parade that year has one of the earliest records of the full parade to exist, as well as was the last parade attended by Nikita Khrushchev before he was deposed the following October.
 In 1964, a new ICBM was unveiled.
+It was also Brezhnev's first parade as leader.
 For the first time, at the military parade in 1966, a mobile ground missile system equipped with an intercontinental ballistic missile (the prototype of the future Topol-M) was demonstrated.

-From 1965-1968, the Dzerzhinsky Division was represented by soldiers from the Urals and Siberia.
+From 1965–1968, the Dzerzhinsky Division was represented by soldiers from the Urals and Siberia.